-Sydney Swans players, Kieren Jack, Sam Reid, Callum Sinclair and Heath Grundy, appear in a funny, new road safety video.
+Sydney Swans players, Kieren Jack, Sam Reid, Callum Sinclair and Heath Grundy, appear in a funny, new road safety video about texting.
 The video, Get your hands off it.
 There’s no excuse., shows younger drivers they must put mobiles right out of sight while driving.

 During 2016, police issued 38,894 infringements for all illegal use of mobiles.
 Statistics show, if you look at your phone for only 2 seconds while driving: